 The American Auditory Society has teamed up with Audiology Online to offer a series of 1-hour distance education lectures from prominent members of the Society.
 The purpose is to provide an excellent sampling of the research and clinical work being done by our various members.

 The program kicked off on January 16, 2013 with Kelly Tremblay, PhD, presenting “Rehabilitating Older Ears and Older Brains”.
-Konstantina Stankovic, MD, PhD, presented the second lecture "Accessing the Inner Ear for Diagnosis and Therapy" on Septmber 4.
-The final lecture for 2013, "Auditory Neuropathy Spectrum Disorder: A Review of Current Knowledge", is scheduled for December 11 and will be presented by Yvonne Sininger, PhD.
+Konstantina Stankovic, MD, PhD, presented the second lecture "Accessing the Inner Ear for Diagnosis and Therapy" on September 4.
+The final lecture for 2013, "Auditory Neuropathy Spectrum Disorder: A Review of Current Knowledge", was held on December 11, presented by Yvonne Sininger, PhD.